scala/docs.scala-lang/_sips/sips/2017-09-20-opaque-types.md

 Some use cases for opaque types are:

+ * Implementing type members while retaining parametricity.
+Currently, concrete `type` definitions are treated as type aliases, i.e. they are expanded in-place.

- * New numeric classes, such as unsigned ints.
+ * New numeric classes, such as unsigned integers.
 There would no longer need to be a boxing overhead for such classes.
-So this is similar to value types in .NET and `newtype` in Haskell.
+This is similar to value types in .NET and `newtype` in Haskell.
+Many APIs currently use signed integers (to avoid overhead) but document that the values will be treated as unsigned.

  * Classes representing units of measure.
 Again, no boxing overhead would be incurred for these classes.